Frequently Asked Questions (FAQ)

 How long will it take to get my pet’s cremated remains back?

-Your pet’s After-Care Package will be ready for pick up from our facility within 3 business days of payment confirmation.
+Your pet’s After-Care Package will be ready for pick up from our facility within 3-7 business days.
 If you elect to have us deliver the After-Care Package to your veterinary clinic or your home, then another 12-24 hours may be required.
 If you order custom services, such as engraving services, then additional business days may be required.

 How do I know if the remains I’m getting back really belong to my pet?